HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation.md

 1. Deploy the `hcl-dx-iq` Helm chart in your Kubernetes cluster.
 This separate Helm chart and deploys both the IQ integrator service (`dx-iq-integrator`) and the MCP server (`dx-mcp-server`) to handle communication with the AI or LLM provider.
 Contact your HCL DX deployment team or [HCL Support](https://support.hcl-software.com/csm){target="_blank"} for assistance with obtaining and deploying the IQ Helm chart.
 2. Ensure you have access to modify your DX Helm chart `values.yaml` file.

+For additional MCP prerequisites and deployment checks, refer to [MCP Configuration](./mcp/configuration.md).

 ## Enabling IQ